CICS110/CICS110.github.io/main/lectures/02-arith-exprs/Jared/index.md

 replit's python REPL is presumably a wrapper around python's built-in REPL.

-If you are in a terminal or powershell and python 3 is installed, then you can start up the built in REPL with the command `python3` (if you have installed python, it is almost surely python 3).
+If you are in a terminal or powershell and python 3 is installed, then you can start up the built-in REPL with the command `python3` (if you have installed python, it is almost surely python 3).
 That's it, just `python3` with no file name after it.

-To get out of the REPL, you can use the `exit()` function, of you can hit control-d (it might be something else on Windows).
+To get out of the REPL, you can use the `exit()` function, or you can hit control-d (it might be something else on Windows).

 </details>

 ## Types

 We as humans understand the difference between numbers and words.
-Even within numbers, we have whole numbers, fractions, and decimals, for instance.
+Even within numbers, we have whole numbers, fractions, and decimals.

 Computers formalise this with a notion of *types*.
 All data has some type associated with it.
 Everything is something, maybe a number, maybe text, and later on, maybe weirder things.